HHS/simpler-grants-gov/documentation/decisions/adr/00NN-frontend-testing.md

   - Might easily get out of date as another tool and testing interface
   - Uses command queuing instead of familiar async await syntax like Storybook
   - Bundles many other third-party libraries

+## Decision Outcome <!-- REQUIRED -->

+Chosen option for Unit Testing: Jest, because it is integrated into the Next.js template application, well-maintained, and lightweight.
+Importantly, documentation is thorough and helpful information for troubleshooting can be easily accessed.

+Chosen option Visual, Interactive & Component Testing: Storybook, because it provides an effective methodology for developing robust front-ends quickly.
+Integration allows multiple ways to test applications, including compatibility with Jest.

+In the future, if we find that Storybook doesn't meet our testing needs, we can look into integration with Cypress.
+However, not recommended from the start because our use-cases are covered by Storybook and there's a strong preference to not have to integrate another tool or learn another syntax.